janus-idp/backstage-plugins/plugins/keycloak-backend/README.md

 **NOTE**

-The temporary solution of setting environment variable is not recommended.
+The solution of setting the environment variable is not recommended.

 ---

 ### View imported users and groups in Backstage

-After configuring the plugin as described in the previous sections the plugin imports the users and groups on a regular basis when started.
-Once the first import is complete, select `User` to list the users from the catalog page:
+After configuring the plugin successfully, the plugin imports the users and groups each time when started.

+After the first import is complete, you can select `User` to list the users from the catalog page:
 ![](./images/users.jpg)

 You can see the list of users on the page:
 ![](./images/user-list.jpg)

-When you select a user, you can see the information imported from the Keycloak:
+When you select a user, you can see the information imported from Keycloak:
 ![](./images/user2.jpg)

-Similarly, you can select a `Group`, view the list, and select or view the information imported from the Keycloak for a group:
+You can also select a `Group`, view the list, and select or view the information imported from Keycloak for a group:
 ![](./images/group1.jpg)